Tubaleviao/billy/README.md

 ## Future Ideas
 Here are some other benefits that Billy could give us:

+* Respond to voice commands.
+* Take pictures of you.
+* Squat down.
+* Walk.
+* If you are a developer, you could control Billy remotely through internet (as I do right now) and this could be a game changing if you travel constantly.
+* Write letters for you.
 * Bring cans or snacks from the kitchen.
 * Put your clothes in the washing machine.
-* If you are a developer, you could control Billy remotely through internet (as I do right now) and this could be a game changing if you travel constantly.
-* Write letters for you.
-* Take pictures of you.

 ## Risks & Challenges
 As the same as every single device connected to the internet, Billy could be a target for many different kinds of cyber attacks, but as long as the default operational system is Linux and the owner doesn't change the default configuration, security shouldn't be a problem.
 Today is possible to make machines recognize someone's voice and only obey that specific voice and register tasks that can be done for any voice.